I’m just going to come right out and say it: I love being a dad.

 Say thank you by treating Dad to a delicious meal of 100% Wild Alaskan Salmon, or fresh Wild Mexican Prawns, paired with an exceptional beverage.
 This month, we are featuring a Classic Mint Julep cocktail made with Michter’s Rye, as well as Bale Breaker Field 41 Pale Ale beers.
 Our wine feature is Emmolo Vineyard Sauvignon Blanc and Merlot.

-Book a reservation at one of our six locations for Father’s Day, as tables go fast!
+Book a reservation at one of our seven locations for Father’s Day, as tables go fast!
 Plus, join our VIP Club and be the first to know about upcoming specials, receive secret seafood recipes and limited time offers!